Rachel Reeves fails to rule out future tax rises as economy shrinks

 But she again repeated her promise that she would not need to increase taxes on the same scale as last year, when she put them up by £40 billion.

-And she rejected the suggestion that she was a “Klarna Chancellor” who had announced a “buy now, pay later” spending review.
+She rejected the suggestion she was a “Klarna Chancellor” who had announced a “buy now, pay later” spending review.

 She said: “The idea that yesterday I racked up a bill that I’m going to need to pay for in the future, that’s just not right.”